Build a Persona

 Same agent, three languages.
 The i18n block.

-Read the canonical persona end to end.
+Read a complete persona end to end.
 See every choice in context.

 How long does it take?